 Depth is standard and at any given time it is equivalent with vessel’s draft plus vessel’s freeboard.

 2.10.
 DISTANCE (METRES) FROM WATERLINE TO TOP OF HATCH COAMINGS (OR TOP OF HATCH COVERS IF SIDE-ROLLING HATCHES) BASIS 50 PCT BUNKERS:

-It is self-explanatory that this question asks the vessel’s Owner to advise what is the distance between the waterline to the hatch coaming or hatch cover in different ballast conditions (normal, heavy and light condition) and in different points of the ship (first hatch, middle hatch and last hatch).
+This question asks the vessel’s Owner to advise what is the distance between the waterline to the hatch coaming or hatch cover in different ballast conditions (normal, heavy and light condition) and in different points of the ship (first hatch, middle hatch and last hatch).

 This information should be taken by the vessel’s Master and it is usually required in ports where railed loading or discharge installations exist in order to make sure that the hatches height is sufficient for these installations to move.

 2.11.
 DISTANCE (METRES) FROM KEEL TO TOP OF HATCH COAMINGS (OR TOP OF HATCH COVERS IF SIDE-ROLLING HATCHES) AT FULLY LADEN CONDITION: